How Layers of Inflation Affect Consumer Prices

 Figure 3 | Asset Classes vs. Inflation

 Other assets, such as real estate, have a built-in resilience to inflation.
 Real estate investment trusts (REITs), for example, generate interest income from rents.
-They deliver the potential to increase in value because property costs and rent prices tend to increase over time and during inflationary periods.
+They have the potential to increase in value because property costs and rents tend to rise over time and during inflationary periods.

 Our favored strategy is to work with a financial professional to maintain a diversified investment portfolio.
 Assembling an asset mix attuned to your goals, risk tolerance and investment horizon may help preserve long-term purchasing power.

 Unpeeling the layers of the inflation onion illustrates how the Fed dissects inflation and steers policy.
-Given today’s uncertainty surrounding tariffs and global trade, a resurgence in inflation remains a possibility.
+Given today’s uncertainty surrounding tariffs, geopolitics and global trade, a resurgence in inflation remains a possibility.

 In the meantime, ensuring that your investment portfolio is broadly diversified is likely a prudent strategy.